2017 Notre Dame Fighting Irish football team: LSU (Citrus Bowl)

-With the Irish trailing 17-14 with less than 2 minutes to play, quarterback Ian Book connected on a 55-yard touchdown pass to tight end Miles Boykin, giving the Irish an improbable lead late in the game.
-The Irish defense would force LSU to turn the ball over on downs on the next series, securing Notre Dames first bowl win on New Year's Day since January 1, 1994.
+With the Irish trailing 17–14 with less than 2 minutes to play, quarterback Ian Book connected on a 55-yard touchdown pass to tight end Miles Boykin, giving the Irish an improbable lead late in the game.
+The Irish defense forced LSU to turn the ball over on downs on the next series, securing Notre Dames first bowl win on New Year's Day since January 1, 1994.

 The game started out fast for the Irish, as quarterback Brandon Wimbush connected on a 35-yard pass to receiver Equanimeous St. Brown on the first play of the game to the LSU 40 yard line.
 The drive later stalled as the Irish were stuffed on 4th and 1.
-The Irish offense would sputter for most of the first half, punting on five straight possessions.
-The Irish defense would make a key goal line stand in the 2nd quarter, as Notre Dame would stop LSU twice at the Irish 1 yard line, forcing LSU to kick a field goal (which missed), keeping the score tied 0–0.
+The Irish offense sputtered for most of the first half, punting on five straight possessions.
+The Irish defense made a key goal line stand in the second quarter, as Notre Dame stopped LSU twice at the Irish 1 yard line, forcing LSU to kick a field goal (which missed), keeping the score tied 0–0.
 With Brandon Wimbush struggling to move the offense, quarterback Ian Book came in to relieve him.
 A field goal at the end of the half gave the Irish a 3–0 lead.
-In the second half, two Irish turnovers would give LSU momentum, including scoring a touchdown to give the Tigers their first lead of the game.
-In the 4th quarter, LSU would extend its lead to 14–6 with a 2 yard touchdown pass from Danny Etling to Derrius Guice on 3rd and goal.
+In the second half, two Irish turnovers gave LSU momentum, including scoring a touchdown to give the Tigers their first lead of the game.
+In the 4th quarter, LSU extended its lead to 14–6 with a 2-yard touchdown pass from Danny Etling to Derrius Guice on 3rd and goal.
 On the following possession, Book connected on a 29-yard pass to Miles Boykin on 3rd and 19 to extend the drive.
-Five plays later, The Irish got their first touchdown of the game with a 6-yard touchdown pass by Book to Michael Young Jr. Running Back Josh Adams would run in the two-point conversion to tie the game.
-The Tigers would retake the lead with a 17 yard field goal with 2:03 left in the game.
+Five plays later, The Irish got their first touchdown of the game with a 6-yard touchdown pass by Book to Michael Young Jr. Running Back Josh Adams ran for a two-point conversion to tie the game.
+The Tigers retook the lead with a 17-yard field goal with 2:03 left in the game.

-The win would give Notre Dame 10 wins on the year, one year after the Irish finished a miserable 4–8 in 2016.
-This would be the second time in three seasons the Irish had 10 wins, and only the fifth time the Irish reached at least 10 wins since 2002.
+The victory gave Notre Dame 10 wins on the year.